 Students plan and participate in daily worship; initiate and share in an intentional prayer life; explore the importance of the manifold forms of ritual and music; and continually seek ways to remember their baptismal covenant and its meaning for a life in faith.
 A deep spirituality is essential to strong leadership in mission and mission redevelopment.

 ...Through Contextual Learning

 Students gain valuable practical experience in churches, nursing homes, and hospitals; in urban, rural, and suburban neighborhoods; and in travel to the Middle East, Africa, Latin America, and Europe.
 First- and second-year students explore and participate in ministry through their "Leadership in Context" assignments in churches throughout Columbus, and third- and fourth-year students grow and mature in their development as pastors with mentors in internship placements across the state and across the country.
-The presence of Healthy Congregations Inc. on Trinity's campus also allows students to gain valuable information and experience with Family Systems and its use in understanding the dynamics of congregational life.

 All of this begins on a campus located in Columbus, Ohio, the 16th largest city in the country; a city both culturally and religiously diverse, and uniquely situated in an area bounded by expansive suburbs and rich farmland.
 The Ohio State University, Capital University, Columbus State Community College, and Franklin University, among others, offer students access to a plethora of academic resources, the arts, and athletics.
 In addition, students live in close proximity to public libraries, metro parks, and public transportation.